 How to get to Astypalea

 There are regular ferry routes from mainland Greece to Astypalea via the port of Piraeus in Athens, throughout the year.
-Alternatively, there are also frequent crossings to the island from ports of the Cyclades and the Dodecanese.
-Find more information about ferry travel to Astypalea below.
+There are also frequent crossings to the island from many islands in the Cyclades and the Dodecanese.
+Find more information about ferry routes to Astypalea below.

 What to do in Astypalea

-In Astypalea time is not wasted.
-The island has many beauties, wonderful beaches, wild landscapes but also a rich history that has left its marks scattered on the island.
-Adventure lovers will find an impressive seabed for exploration, hiking trails and natural attractions.
-The evenings in Astypalea are vivid and there are many options for food, drink and entertainment.
+Adventure lovers can explore an impressive seabed, hiking trails and natural attractions.
+The evenings in Astypalea are lively and there are many options for food, drinks and entertainment.

 Beaches in Astypalea

 The beaches of Astypalea are numerous and diverse, suited for all tastes.
-On the island, you will find rocky shores, sandy beaches with wonderful views, turquoise waters and an impressive seabed.
-Many of them don’t have amenities like umbrellas, so make sure you have the essentials with you.
-A list of the best beaches of Astypalea:
+On the island, you will find rocky shores, sandy beaches with wonderful views, turquoise waters, and a beautiful seabed.
+Many of them don’t have amenities (umbrellas, etc.), so make sure you carry the essentials with you.

-- Plakes: This windless beach has pebbles on one side and slabs on the other.
-It has a very beautiful seabed, so make sure you have your mask with you.
+- Plakes: this windless beach has pebbles on one side and slabs on the other.
+It has a very beautiful seabed, so make sure you bring your swimming goggles with you.
 The beach doesn’t have umbrellas or other amenities.

-- Tzanakia: One of the most beautiful beaches of Astypalea, easily accessible on foot.
+- Tzanakia: one of the most beautiful beaches in Astypalea, easily accessible on foot.
 It has pebbles and deep crystal-clear waters, while the huge rocks near the coast offer some shade.
 The beach is also nude-friendly.

-- Mple Limanaki: Very small windless beach, accessible by dirt road.
-We suggest you get there early, as it is popular and due to its small size it can be crowded.
+- Mple Limanaki: a very small, windless beach, accessible by dirt road.
+We suggest you get there early, as it is popular and can be crowded.

-- Megalo Steno: It is an organized beach with blue shallow waters, ideal for families.
+- Megalo Steno: an organized beach with blue shallow waters, ideal for families.
 It has sunbeds, tamarisk trees that offer shade, and a canteen.
 It is easily accessible by local transport.

-- Vatses: Beautiful pebble beach for the most part, but also sand at the beginning.
+- Vatses: it is a beautiful pebble beach for the most part, but it also has sand at the beginning.
 There are some umbrellas as well as some tamarisk trees for shade.
 Vatses has a beach bar and is accessible by dirt road.

-- Kaminakia: One of the most famous beaches of Astypalea.
+- Kaminakia: one of the most famous beaches in Astypalea.
 It is windless, large, with sand and crystal-clear, relatively deep waters.
 It has 2 tavernas, sunbeds and tamarisk trees.

-- Pera Gialos: The most easily accessible beach of the island, located in the old main port.
+- Pera Gialos: the most easily accessible beach on the island, located in the old main port.
 It has umbrellas and tamarisk trees that offer shade.
-There are many tavernas, cafes and stores in the nearby area.
+There are many tavernas, cafes and shops in the nearby area.

-- Agios Ioannis: Probably the most famous beach of the island.
-It is accessible either by boat or on foot from the church of the same name (30 minutes - 1 hour).
-The amazing clear blue waters worth a dive!
+- Agios Ioannis: probably the most famous beach on the island.
+It is accessible either by boat or on foot starting from the homonymous church (30 minutes - 1 hour).
+Its amazing clear blue waters are worth a dive!

-- Panormos: A beach of wild beauty with pebbles, but it hasn’t shade.
-It is windless and accessible by a relatively challenging dirt road.
+- Panormos: a beach of wild beauty with pebbles.
+It is windless but shade is hard to find.
+It is accessible by a relatively challenging dirt road.

 The amazing emerald waters of Plakes beach in Astypalea